-A. Functional/Working Title: (may be different from Job Code Title)

-B. Reports To: (supervisor's or manager's name and title)

-C. Work Schedule: (days and hours)

-D. Job Description or Competency Model:

-(Combines Job Code Specifications, Job Announcement, and specific job functions, duties, responsibilities)
+A. Functional/Working Title: (may be different from Job Code Title) D. Domonto Tor () in the state of the state B. Reports To: (supervisor's or manager's name and title) C. Work Schedule: (days and hours) D. Job Description or Competency Model: (Combines Job Code Specifications, Job Announcement, and specific job functions, duties, responsibilities)